sundeepbassi/supershop_v1/README.md

 Remaining bugs

 Resolved Issues

+During the implementation of the custom model for reviews I realised that putting it in a app was the best method for having this function work more effectively.

 On the 21st of August I had to contact tutor support whether the dj_database_url and psycopg2-binary installations would be compatabile versions for the project.
 The tutor support informed me that having the incorrect versions may cause errors amd guided me innstalling the correct versions into my requirements.txt file with the migrate command.